-Additional Fees Associated with ATP Program: Additional fees associated with the program are for uniform requirements (assessed immediately prior to first semester after acceptance into program), transportation to and from off-site clinical and class placements, BOC preparatory exams and/ or workshops and membership to the National Athletic Trainers' Association (Athletic Training Students are required to obtain membership prior to second year in program).
-Students in the program are required to provide their own transportation to internships and off campus clinical and class placements.
-Students may also incur additional expenses with their chosen internship site for EXSC 396 Clinical Internship in Athletic Training; such expenses could include but are not limited to, housing, transportation, or board.
+Additional Fees Associated with the Exercise Science or Health and Human Performance Programs: Additional fees associated with these programs may include those for uniform requirements to be worn during the completion of clinical practicum courses, transportation to and from off-site clinical and class placements, professional certification preparatory exams, CPR certification and/ or workshops and student memberships to professional organizations.
+Students in the programs are required to provide their own transportation to internships and off campus clinical and class placements.
+Students may also incur additional expenses with their chosen internship site for EXSC 395 Internship in Exercise Science; such expenses could include but are not limited to, housing, transportation, or board.